Skip to Main Content

 High blood pressure and life insurance

-The Center for Disease Control indicates that almost one-half of all adults in the United States (45%) suffer from high blood pressure (hypertension).
-Living with high blood pressure significantly increases the risk for heart disease and stroke, which makes those with this condition a greater risk to insure.
+The Center for Disease Control indicates that almost one-half of all adults in the United States (48 percent) suffer from high blood pressure (hypertension).
+Living with high blood pressure significantly increases the risk of heart disease and stroke, which makes those with this condition a greater risk to insure.
 However, as long as you’re managing your condition with medication and diet, you will likely be able to find life insurance coverage.

-High blood pressure factors that impact life insurance
+How does high blood pressure impact life insurance?

 • General health matters: Life insurance companies will consider high blood pressure in the broader context of your overall health.
 Lifestyle factors such as exercise, diet and weight will be assessed, and good results can mitigate against the risk of your high blood pressure.
 Non-smoking, in particular, will generally be a very significant factor in determining risk.

-Life insurance companies are typically looking for any positive reasons to write a policy.
+Life insurance companies want to approve applicants and typically look for any positive reasons to write a policy.
 Before applying, take the time to list in detail all of your healthy habits and positive medical conditions.
+A cover letter from your licensed insurance agent can help in particularly complex situations.

-Types of life insurance for those with high blood pressure
+Tips for getting life insurance with high blood pressure

 Whole life insurance

-Whole life insurance is a form of permanent life insurance, with the insured person covered for the duration of their entire life.
+Whole life insurance is a form of permanent life insurance, with the insured person covered for the duration of their entire life, as long as premiums are paid.
 The policy provides a guaranteed death benefit and builds cash value over time.
-This policy type is more expensive than term insurance due to the permanency of the policy and anticipated payout, and may be even more costly for a person with high blood pressure.
+This policy type is generally more expensive than term insurance due to the permanency of the policy and anticipated payout.
+For someone with high blood pressure, it may be even more costly.
 For the assurance of financial protections throughout your lifetime, however, the cost may be worth it for your circumstances.

 Term life insurance